ziejd2/BNW/README.md

 This contains the code for the Bayesian Network Webserver (BNW).

-The master branch will be for running with GeneNetwork.
-I will keep a testing branch The main BNW website is compbio.uthsc.edu/BNW, which currently redirects to BNW_1.2.
+The master branch will be the stable version of the code for running with GeneNetwork.
+The original BNW website is compbio.uthsc.edu/BNW, which currently redirects to BNW_1.2.

 The current development version of BNW is compbio.uthsc.edu/BNW_1.22.
+This is the 1.22_development branch.
 I added a couple of new visualizations to this version.

 There are a couple of files in the info_files directory that provide descriptions of the BNW code and other information.

-There are five branches.
+There are six branches.
-1) master: This is currently compbio.uthsc.edu/BNW_1.22 on the BNW server.
+1) master: This will have the code to pull and use in the guix container on Gene Network cluster.

 2) matlab_original (compbio.uthsc.edu/BNW_1.01): This is functionally identical to the original BNW code.
 The only difference is that unused files were removed.